 Schools of perch, large bat rays, soupfin sharks, lobsters, cabezon, sheep crabs, kelpfish, and octopus can be found here.
 Nudibranchs, gorgonians, blacksmith, large halibut, harbor seals, sea lions, and barred sand bass can be found in the outer reefs past 30ft, after the kelp stops.

 Entry is fairly simple with a sandy beach and a few rocky areas.
 Swim out for a just a minute, the reef starts on your right.

 Dive Tip: Be sure to dive with a buddy or hook up with a local dive guide not just for safety, but to make sure you see the best sections of the reef.
 Also be sure to check the surf forecast prior to dive day, as large surf can create poor dive conditions.

-Brent Durand is a professional writer and photographer.
+Written by Brent Durand, professional writer and photographer.